Assistant Professor Visa Sponsorship Jobs in Minnesota

 What visa types are most common for assistant professor roles in Minnesota?

 H-1B is the most common visa for assistant professors, as faculty positions at accredited universities qualify as specialty occupations.
 Many institutions also use the O-1A or O-1B for candidates with extraordinary ability or achievement.
-J-1 exchange visitor visas are used for postdoctoral scholars who transition into faculty roles.
+J-1 visa exchange visitor visas are used for postdoctoral scholars who transition into faculty roles.
 TN visas apply to Canadian and Mexican citizens in qualifying academic disciplines under USMCA.

 Which cities in Minnesota have the most assistant professor sponsorship jobs?